Introduction to Greensborough Community

-Greensborough is located in the northwest corner of Markham and is boundaried by Ninth Line in the east, Markham Road in the west, Major Mackenzie Drive in the north and 16th Avenue in the south.
+Greensborough is located in the northwest corner of Markham and is bounded by Ninth Line in the east, Markham Road in the west, Major Mackenzie Drive in the north, and 16th Avenue in the south.

 History of Greensborough Community

-Greensborough was predominantly farmland until around 2005 when Donald Cousens Parkway was completed and residential development began.
-The community was built much like Cornell around a Smart Growth model which incorporated residential with low-density commercial development around lots of parkland spaces.
-This has made Greensborough an incredibly popular place for families to settle and a sense of community is evident here.
+Greensborough was predominantly farmland until around 2005.
+At that time, Donald Cousens Parkway was completed and residential development began.
+The community was built around a Smart Growth model.
+For example, it incorporated residential units with low-density commercial development around lots of parkland spaces.
+Consequently, this has made Greensborough an incredibly popular place for families to settle, and a sense of community is evident here.

-Greensborough has a good variety of homes to offer.
-Townhomes, bungalows and detached housing to name a few!
+Greensborough has a great variety of homes to offer.
+Townhomes, bungalows, and detached housing to name a few!
 All the homes are modern with charming features such as porches, or porticoes with balconies above or ‘turret’ style shaping.
-There is also a retirement community – ‘Swan Lake Village’ at 9th Line and 16th Avenue which is a gated condominium community in a peaceful setting overlooking Swan Lake.
-Swan Lake offers residents the benefits of condo living within a community of like-minded neighbours who share similar interests.
+There is also a retirement community – ‘Swan Lake Village’ at 9th Line and 16th Avenue.
+This gated condominium community is in a peaceful setting overlooking a small lake.
+Swan Lake offers residents the benefits of condo living within a community of like-minded neighbours with similar interests.

 Transport & Commuting

-Greensborough community has a Mount Joy GO station located towards the west of the neighbourhood.
-This is an 8-minute drive or a 9-minute bicycle ride from the areas furthest reaches.
-Highway 7 can be reached via Markham Road and Highway 407 is easily reached via Donald Cousens Parkway.
+Greensborough community has Mount Joy GO station located towards the west of the neighbourhood.
+This is an 8-minute drive or a 9-minute bicycle ride from the area’s furthest reaches.
+Furthermore, Highway 7 can be reached via Markham Road, and Highway 407 is easily reached via Donald Cousens Parkway.
 Most people in this area have cars and getting around is very easy from here.
-There are bus routes through this area and cycling here is very popular too as roads are wide and there are bicycle lanes to use.
+Additionally, there are bus routes through this area and cycling here is very popular too as the roads are wide and there are bicycle lanes.

 The neighbourhood has a variety of shopping plazas and places to shop.
-Along the Markham Road/16th Avenue corner there are two supermarkets, various take-out restaurants and some smaller businesses.
-As you go north along the Markham road, there are some big box stores and small businesses and another plaza – MarkhaMack Centre with an asian supermarket and other small businesses.
+Along the Markham Road/16th Avenue corner there are two supermarkets, various take-out restaurants, and some smaller businesses.
+As you go north along Markham road, there are some big box stores and small businesses and another plaza – MarkhaMack Centre with an Asian supermarket and other small businesses.
 Scattered around the neighbourhood are small businesses and medical clinics, mainly along Bur Oak Drive and Castlemore Road.

 Parks & Recreation

-There is lots of parks in this neighbourhood!
+There are lots of parks in this neighbourhood!
 Here is a list: